 - b.
 Antenna cable and connectors The cable and connectors between the antenna and the FR should be matched to the characteristics of the antenna and FR.
 In general, the cable should be no longer than necessary and be of high quality (bearing in mind that some cables may be of a specific length matched to the system and should not be shortened).
 Extra connectors should be avoided because each connector causes some loss in signal strength. - c.
-Graphs of GPS altitude This pair of graphs from an actual .igc file shows what can happen if these precautions are not taken.
-They show where signal strength was low at the recorder and GPS altitude recording was lost for part of the trace.
+Graphs of GPS altitude The graphs above show where signal strength was low at the recorder and GPS altitude recording was lost for part of the trace.
 This can be seen where the GPS altitude in the .igc file falls to zero (in accordance with the FR specification for loss of signal).
-In these cases there may be a 2D fix (if Lat/ Long recording continues) or no fix at all; in either case pressure altitude recording will continue.
+In these cases there may be a 2D fix (if Lat/Long recording continues) or no fix at all; in either case pressure altitude recording will continue.
 In the case of no fix, a turn point could be lost.
 If a pilot sees a GPS altitude graph like this, corrective action should be taken starting with checking the antenna position and performance.